Treasures in the Garden: Accents Help Personalize Your Yard

 If you choose an elaborate birdhouse (there really are ones that are miniature models of Hollywood mansions), you can choose a bird spa to go with it.
 Birdbaths these days can come lighted, heated, and even include water sprays, drippers, bubblers and fountains.
 In fact, birds are often more attracted to moving water, plus there is less chance for algae growth.
 There are solar-powered styles, which make it very convenient to move them around to different areas of the garden.
 Choose the size of your birdbath in proportion to your garden space.

 Another way to bring sound into your garden is to use wind chimes.
 There is no shortage of styles available, from simple metal pipe chimes, to the softer sound of bamboo, to the music lovers’ delight: precision-tuned chimes (listen to some samples at thebestofchimes.com).
 They even have a Westminster chime that plays the familiar tones of London’s Big Ben.
-The company is known for its hand-crafted glass wind chimes that can add playful color to your garden.
+The company is known for its hand-crafted glass parts of a wind chime that can add playful color to your garden.

 If your garden is near your house, consider a rain chain, or rain chime, to create a natural, soothing sound.
 Originating in Asian cultures, these “kusari doi” (Japanese for “chain gutter”) take the place of downspouts.
 Often made in copper (which creates a beautiful patina over time) but also made in stainless steel, they include a strand of chains with a series of whimsical funnels in all different shapes—cups, pineapples, flowers and umbrellas, for example.
 You can place a ceramic pot or stoneware at the base for a more decorative look.